-In Africa the dove is a symbol of prophetic discernment so sending out a dove was Noah's way of seeking guidance.
-The most common dove in the part of Africa where the flood occured is the Pink-bellied Dove.
-This species is abundant near water and would have been associated with shrines which were located at rivers, springs and wells.
+Knowing the location of Noah's homeland helps us to narrow the species of doves and ravens.
+The most common dove in the part of Africa where the flood occurred is the Pink-bellied Dove.
+This species is abundant near water sources and and was associated with shrines located at rivers, springs and wells, so the idea of the Spirit hovering like a dove over the waters at the beginning of creation is consistent with empirical observation of these doves.
 The pink belly is suggestive of blood sacrifice which made peace between the penitent and God.
 This peace is symbolized by the olive branch which the dove brought to Noah.

 This is the natural habitat of both the Pink-bellied Dove and the Fan-tailed Raven, the birds that Noah might have released.

-Likewise the crow or raven was a symbol of the Creator and his son Horus.
+The raven was a symbol of the Creator and his son Horus.
 The root of the word is ḱoro- and koro is a variant of Horo or Horus.
 Koro is also an ancient term for war, suggesting a scavenger bird, similar to the falcon (Horus' totem) and the Egyptian vulture, both significant birds in the Bible.

 The vulture, scorpion, horse and lion are found on stone pillars at the Gobekli Tepe site in Turkey which dates to about 9000 B.C.
 Here they appear to correspond to constellations at a time when Thuban was the pole star and they are likely clan totems.
 These creatures are commonly found on African images, which suggests that the structure at Gobekli Tepe was influenced by priests whose origins were in Africa.
 The vulture is especially important totem among the Nubians whose warrior deity was Yah/YHWH.